1982 Coatbridge and Airdrie by-election: Aftermath

-Scottish political journalist William Clark, writing in the following day's edition of the Glasgow Herald, stated that the "major upset from the poll" was the fact that the SNP and Liberal candidates both lost their deposits.
+Scottish political journalist William Clark, writing in the following day's edition of the Glasgow Herald, stated that the "major upset from the poll" was that the SNP and Liberal candidates both lost their deposits.
 In the same article Clark called the result "a disastrous blow" for the SDP–Liberal Alliance, particular as it came soon after Roy Jenkins victory for the SDP in the Glasgow Hillhead by-election.
 He predicted that the result would "guarantee an uphill struggle" in Scotland for the Alliance for some time to come.

 This was the SNP's second lost deposit in two by-elections, following a similar result in Hillhead earlier in the year.
 Clark considered it a poor result and predicted it could lead to divisions between the Party's right and left-wings.
 He cited in evidence the fact that senior vice-president of the party Jim Sillars had said the bill for the lost deposit should be sent to party rival, the former MP and serving MEP, Winnie Ewing.